brandonmailhiot/SynthJS/README.md

 _Note:_ Any amount of tabs, newlines, or whitespace can appear after the comma, but one space must appear between the duration and pitch.

 ### Repetition
-To simplify the writing process, groups of notes may be assigned to variables (separated by semicolons).
+To simplify the writing process, groups of notes may be assigned to variable names.
+Notice the use of colons and semicolons in this example:

 ~~~
-motif = h d5, q g_3, q c#6;
+motif: h d5, q g_3, q c#6;

 t d4, motif,
 t a4, motif